PowerApps Rocks!

 )

-I tend to keep coloring very simple in the apps I build.
+I tend to keep coloring very simple.
 I use a 3 color palette of Primary, Secondary and Accent Colors.
 Setting these in OnStart allows me to call them easily throughout the app.

 Example: